Code-dot-mil/code.mil/Proposal/HEADERS.md

 See INTENT.md for information about what that means.
 See CONTRIBUTORS.md and LICENSE.md for licensing, copyright, and attribution information.

-Copyright [yyyy] [name of contributors]
+Copyright [yyyy] U.S. Federal Government (in countries where recognized) Copyright [yyyy] [name of contributors]

 Licensed under the Apache License, Version 2.0 (the "License");